DVA490-474-Project-Course/stm32-code/docs/manual/user_guide.md

 6. Make sure the project is selected in the checklist and click 'Finish'.

 7. Generate code by clicking 'Project>Generate Code'.
+The project is now ready to build.

 Usage
 -----------------------